line/feature-flag-android/README.md

 ### Add library dependencies

+**This plugin is under the review for [Gradle Plugin Portal](https://plugins.gradle.org/).
+The following instruction will be available once the plugin is published.**

 The plugin is available on [Gradle Plugin Portal](https://plugins.gradle.org/).
 Add configurations in the `build.gradle.kts` file as follows.

 ```build.gradle.kts